 Learn how to go about cashing checks written before death or checks payable to deceased spouses.
 This is usually common in estate transactions or for travelers.
 Therefore, this is the best article if you wish to know if an executor can cash an estate check for the deceased.

 This is a check made to the estate beneficiaries.
 It is a type of check made to the decedent’s estate or a diseased individual.
 These kinds of checks must be deposited into an estate’s account.

 In other words, as a beneficiary, one is required to open an estate account for one to deposit such kind of a check.

 What is a Check Payable to the Deceased?

 The cheque payable to the deceased is a check that is made out to an ailing individual.
 Such cheques are usually not deposited into the personal account even if you are the spouse or the beneficiary.

-Individuals are instead advised to attract the check insurer and ask to be issued with the check, but that is not the option at all times.
+Individuals are instead advised to attract the check insurer and ask to be issued the check, but that is not the option at all times.

-There is usually a legal framework that individuals are expected to follow so that they can successfully deposit such a kind of a cheque.
+There is usually a legal framework that individuals are expected to follow so that they can successfully deposit such a kind of cheque.

 It should be noted that, for that process to be a success, one is expected to have an estate account.
 Visit any bank and request to have such an account, and you will be assisted to open one.

 Several agency relationships usually come to closure when one party becomes incompetent or dies.